kimlvis31/AutoTradeMachine_Eta/README.md

   * <Details>
       <Summary><b><i> Account History </b></i></Summary>
       <img src="./docs/accounthistory_0.png" width="960" height="540">
       This is the *Account History* page.
-In this page the user can do things below.
+In this page, the user can

       1. View actual/virtual account trade logs and balance history.
     </Details>